fiddleHeads/spatial-reference/index.md

 There will be three applications that come with your download of ArcGIS Desktop.

-- **ArcCatalog**: file browser for managing and organizing your data
+- **ArcCatalog**: File browser for managing and organizing your data.
-- **ArcMap**: program to view, edit, and analyze data and create maps
+- **ArcMap**: Program to view, edit, and analyze data and create maps, no longer supported after December 2020.
-- **ArcGIS Pro**: newer program that has similar functionality to ArcMap but more 3D capability and better communication with ArcGIS Online
+- **ArcGIS Pro**: Program that has similar functionality to ArcMap, but with additional capabilities such as 3D and more seamless integration with ArcGIS Online.
+After December 2020, ArcGIS Pro will be the only mapping application that comes with ArcGIS Desktop.

-For the purposes of this workshop, we will only be using **ArcMap**.
+For the purposes of this workshop, we will only be using **ArcGIS Pro**.

-You will also need to download data and 3 MXD (maps).
+You will also need to download data and 3 maps.

 [Download](https://www.dropbox.com/s/945j1dffuqja8ox/gisData.zip?dl=0){: .btn .btn-blue }